skeeto/skeeto.github.com/_posts/2016-11-15-Compile-time-Data-Structures.markdown

-2. If the code is compiled to be position-independent (`-fPIC`), each of those nodes is going to hold multiple dynamic relocations, further exploding the size of the binary and [preventing it all from being shared between processes][reloc].
+2. If the code is compiled to be position-independent (`-fPIC`), each of those nodes is going to hold multiple dynamic relocations, further exploding the size of the binary and [preventing the trie from being shared between processes][reloc].
 It's 24 bytes per relocation on x86-64.
 This will also slow down program start up time.
 With just a few thousand strings, the simple test program was